-It combines the anti-inflammatory and antipruritic effect of dexamethasone and the antifungal and antibacterial activity of clotrimazole.
+It combines the anti-inflammatory and antipruritic effects of dexamethasone and clotrimazole’s antifungal and antibacterial activity.

 Mycoses are skin infections often caused by bacteria, fungi, or viruses that commonly affect people’s skin.

 Superficial mycoses exist only in the outermost layers of the skin and hair.

 To treat these skin diseases, doctors prescribe creams or other forms of drugs, depending on the type of mycosis.

 The portable cream is indicated in cases such as: